tomvanbraeckel/yamcs.github.com/docs/studio/Yamcs_Clients.md

 permalink: /docs/studio/Yamcs_Clients/
 ---

-The Yamcs Clients view is a readonly view that shows you all the clients that are connected to the same Yamcs Server that you are connected to.
+The Yamcs Clients view is a read-only view that shows you all the clients that are connected to the same Yamcs Server that you are connected to.

 ![Yamcs Clients](/assets/studio/yamcs-clients.png){: .center-image }